UT-Austin-RPL/MimicDroid/README.md

-# COLLAGE
+# MIMICDROID
-Website for COLLAGE
+Website for MIMICDROID